TheoCavinato/PGMatch/README.md

 ```

 ### 3. Apply the model
-Now, the mailicious attacker can assess if *G* and *I* belongs to the same person by first computing their LLR:
+Now, the malicious attacker can assess whether *G* and *I* belong to the same person by first computing their LLR:
 ```bash
 Rscript llr_computation.r --pgs Example_data/genome_pgs.tsv \
     --pheno Example_data/individual_phenotypes.tsv \